sandeep066/js-all-projects/notes/HowBrowserWorks.md

 - Just a sequence of tokens

 Why needed
-> Parser can’t work with raw characters
+> Parser can’t work with raw characters,
 > Tokens are meaningful units
 ---
 ## 5️⃣ Flat Token Stream